Sep. 10, 2014

 Can $4 a day provide a nutritious diet?

 That is the question posed by the Health Communication Research Center, a partner of the Interdisciplinary Center for Food Security, as their staff embarked on the Food Stamp Challenge in March.
-Limiting food expenditures to $28 dollars per week (the average SNAP benefit for a person in Missouri), they set out to learn about the…
+Limiting food expenditures to $28 dollars per week (the average SNAP benefit for a person in Missouri), they set out to learn about the challenges of eating healthy on a food stamp budget and shared their experiences on the their blog.
+The challenge coincides with National Nutrition Month and the release of the documentary, A Place at the Table.
+The Health Communication Research Center at the…